leudz/shipyard/book/src/concepts/running-the-world-with-systems.md

 First we create a struct, it could be an enum, empty or not it doesn't really matter it's just here to attach the impl on.
 Note that even if you don't make it empty you won't have access to the struct inside the system.

-We then choose which storages we want with `Data`.
+We then choose which storages we want with the `Data` associated type.
 We'll see in the next chapters what types can be used in detailed.

-Finally we get a tuple containing views to the storages we asked with `Data`.
-You can use `<T::Data as SystemData>::View` as type, it's a bit esoteric but will work whatever you borrow.
+Finally, we get a tuple as `run` argument containing views to the storages we asked with `Data`.
+You can use `<T::Data as SystemData>::View` as type, it's a bit esoteric but will work with whatever you borrow.
 Or you could specify the exact types.

 2. Add the workload
 ```rust, noplaypen